Sorry, you need to enable JavaScript to visit this website.

 How does Nestlé support breastfeeding?

-We include the wording 'breastfeeding is best' whenever and wherever possible and relevant, such as on infant formula packaging and in all communications.
 We also develop educational materials for health care professionals and parents on the benefits of breastfeeding.
 We also run campaigns and seminars on breastfeeding for the medical community in partnership with governments and medical institutions.

 Supporting breastfeeding also involves providing adequate support to parents, to establish a conducive environment for mothers to breastfeed.
 We take pride in how we acknowledge the dual role of parent and employee through benefits and services, such as our global Parental Support Policy, which is gender-neutral and offers 18 weeks of fully paid parental leave for primary caregivers and a minimum of four weeks for secondary caregivers.
 We also provide rooms for employees to express breast milk in all Nestlé facilities with more than 50 employees.